 Herding fish before stunning them with tail strikes is one of many ways in which these predators hunt their prey.
 As highly intelligent predators, orcas also work together in coordinated attacks to create waves that can knock prey off floating ice into the water.
-Killer whales have even learned the dangerous trick of beaching themselves to catch sea lions in Patagonia before wriggling back into the water.
+Orcas have even learned the dangerous trick of beaching themselves to catch sea lions in Patagonia before wriggling back into the water.

-Do killer whales attack humans?
+Do orcas attack humans?

 There’s only been a single report of a wild orca attacking a human, and that may well have been a case of mistaken identity as the person attacked was surfing at the time.
-We don’t know why orcas don’t generally attack people, but one theory is that wetsuits make us effectively invisible to a killer whale’s sonar thanks to the insulating nitrogen bubbles in the material.
+We don’t know why orcas don’t generally attack people, but one theory is that wetsuits make us effectively invisible to a ocra’s sonar thanks to the insulating nitrogen bubbles in the material.

 How do orcas sleep while swimming?

 Cetaceans, including orcas, have the ability to rest one side of their brain at time.
 This allows the side that’s awake to regulate breathing and prevents drowning, while the other side takes a nap.

 A group of orcas is known as a pod.
 A pod of orcas usually consists of a mature female, her adult offspring, and her daughters’ offspring.
 Female orcas beyond breeding age will help to guide and care for young members of the pod.

 In the ocean orcas rely on using clicks and whistles to exchange information with the rest of the pod.
 At the surface they have been known to use body language to communicate, including breaching, slapping their flippers or tail, and “spyhopping” (bringing their head out of the water).